start portlet menu bar

 Change the air filter in your HVAC system.
 Spring is a good time to change your air filter, especially if you ran your heat a lot during the winter.
 A clogged filter can cause maintenance problems and increase your energy costs.

 Service your air conditioning.
 Before the summer heat sets in, it’s a good idea to check on your air conditioning so it’s ready to cool you off in the hot weather.
-Many times, homeowners don’t know they have a problem until the weather gets hot and they turn their system on!
+Many times, homeowners don’t know they have a problem until the weather gets hot and they turn their system on.

 Summer home maintenance